 The Sydney suburb of Surry Hills is well known as a foodie destination – some of the city’s most innovative restaurants can be found here.
-Tucked away in a back street is NOMAD, reopened in November 2020 after an electrical fire decimated it in 2019, the new restaurant has a familiar feel and the same commitment to local produce, but with some innovative new surprises.
+Tucked away in a back street NOMAD has reopened.
+The new restaurant has a familiar feel and the same commitment to woodfired Mediterranean dishes from local produce, but with some innovative new surprises.

 In with the new